 New plantings need more water than established plants.
-For the first week water about 1" everyday.
-Each individual plant should be watered at ground level of the drip line.
+For the first week water about 1" every day.
+Each individual plant should be watered at the ground level of the drip line.
+It is best to water in the morning hours.
 For the rest of that growing season water perennials 2-3 times a week.

 Established perennials need about 1" of water a week.
-Deep watering once a week encourages deep rooting, as apposed to daily quick watering which keeps roots shallow.
+This deep once a week watering encourages deep rooting, as opposed to constant daily quick watering which keeps roots shallow.

 It's possible to water too much.
 Make sure your soil is well draining and there are no puddles or standing water.
 You may need to have your yards drainage assessed by a drainage specialist if there are problems in your yard.